 Looking more closely at unsecured debt...
-95% of new applicants have a personal loan (at the time they apply for debt counselling) & 24% come with a payday loan, indicating consumers continue to supplement their incomes with loans
+95% of new applicants have a personal loan (at the time they apply for debt counselling) & 25% come with a payday loan, a significant increase over the last few years

 Share of new applicants with...